fasca/social/README.md

 Installation
 ------------

-Will need PHP5 to run.
+Will need NodeJs to run.
+Will use ExpressJs Framework (Server-Side)

 Clone the repo :

 ~~~sh